Oleksandr-Zhabenko/aftovolio/README.md

 \[1,2,3,4,5,6,7,8,9,10,11,15,16,17,18,19,20,21,22,23,24,25,26, 27,28,29,30,31, 32,33,34,35,36,37,38,39,40,41,42,43,44,45,46,47,48,49,50,51,52,53,54,66,101\]

 where the number corresponds to the last column in the above diagram.
-101 (prior to the version 0.20.0.0 here there was -1 instead, and it was at the beginning of the list, not at the end) corresponds to a pause between words (does not affect the search results of the line).
+101 corresponds to a pause
+between words (does not affect the search results of the line).
 Every new value must be written in the file from the new line.